OlivierGeorgeon/osoyoo/docs/tests/test_remote_control_robot.md

 Clone this project or download the file [test_remote_control_robot.py](../../tests/test_remote_control_robot.py).

-Run test_remote_control_robot.py with the IP address of you robot as an argument.
+Run `test_remote_control_robot.py` with the IP address of you robot as an argument.
 For example:

 ```
 py test_remote_control_robot.py 192.168.8.242
 ```

-Press the action keys.
+Press the action keys (Table 1).
 The robot executes your commands.
 Your python terminal displays the logs as in Figure 1.

 ![trace](trace.png)
 Figure 1: The trace showing the enaction of three interactions